Estimate Time5 min

 • Only those whose employers offer HRAs have access to them.

 Like a lot of regular expenses, health care costs have been going up.
-To help employees manage these costs, employers may offer access to health spending accounts.
+To help employees manage these costs, employers may offer access to several types of tax-advantaged accounts.
 Though they have similar acronyms and help you save money on qualified medical expenses, health savings accounts (HSAs) and health reimbursement arrangements (HRAs) are very different benefits.

 Here's what you need to know to help you evaluate an HRA vs. an HSA.